StarRocks/starrocks/docs/en/administration/FE_configuration.md

 - **Unit**: -
 - **Default**: FALSE
 - **Description**: Whether to ignore an unknown log ID.
-When an FE is rolled back, the BEs of the earlier version may be unable to recognize some log IDs.
+When an FE is rolled back, the FEs of the earlier version may be unable to recognize some log IDs.
 If the value is `TRUE`, the FE ignores unknown log IDs.
 If the value is `FALSE`, the FE exits.

 #### ignore_materialized_view_error